Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Results

-Table \ref{tab: results} and Figure \ref{fig: aggregate ksstat} indicate that the prior model produces high-quality fits.
+Table \ref{tab: results} and Figure \ref{fig:aggregate ksstat} indicate that the prior model produces high-quality fits.
 Of the 1071 fits, 71.8 \% pass with 15.5\% classified as a statistical pass and 56.3\% as a practical pass.
 Table \ref{tab: results} indicates that the median KS statistic is less than 0.01 for nearly every dataset-transform combination.
 Our prior model performs better than standard priors for 91.5\% of the 1071 coefficient blocks.
 Of the remaining 8.5\%, 87.9\% comprise trivial failures and cannot be modeled well by any of the priors.
-The first panel of Figure \ref{fig: aggregate ksstat} highlights that the median KS statistic of our prior is approximately an order of magnitude better than other priors across all dataset types.
+The first panel of Figure \ref{fig:aggregate ksstat} highlights that the median KS statistic of our prior is approximately an order of magnitude better than other priors across all dataset types.
 This behavior is expected relative to the Gaussian and Laplace, as these distributions comprise special cases of the prior model included in the search space.

-The median samples column of Table \ref{tab: results} represent the sample sizes, and by extension, the stringency of the statistical pass standard.
+The median samples column of Table \ref{tab: results} indicates the stringency of the statistical pass standard.
 We find that, in cases where we pass, the KS statistics are small enough such that the tests would make the same conclusions for samples of size $10^4-10^6$.